Bareflank/hypervisor/README.md

 refer to the instructions provided in the tagged version.

 Before you can compile, the build environment must be present.
-If you are on a supported platform, you should be able to run the following:
+If you are on a supported Windows platform, you must first install cygwin, and run a cygwin terminal with admin rights.
+You must also copy the setup-x86_64.exe to "c:\cygwin64\bin".
+If you are on a supported Linux platform, all you need is a terminal.
+Once your setup, you should be able to run the following:

 ```
 cd ~/